• Ways to Cultivate MIndfulness

 How to Practice Giving

 Give what you can.
 Give what you want to give.
 Give what makes you feel good.
-And watch in awestruck wonder as all of the wonderful things you’ve given come back to you in magical and miraculous ways.

 manifestation workbook guide learn more

-Tool #4: Affirmations
+Tool #4: Positive Affirmations

 How to Practice Affirmations

-Affirmations are a way to reprogram the subconscious mind, so with time, we truly become the things we’re affirming.
 The key is always to use the present tense.
 It’s not, “When I get the [job/partner/opportunity] of my dreams, I’ll be worthy.”
 You are worthy.
 Right now.
 You don’t have to wait to affirm your worth.
 It’s the best and easiest thing you can do for yourself in this moment right now.

 Tool #5: Meditation

-You don’t have to meditate to create the life you desire.
+Meditation isn’t mandatory for manifestation.
 But for me, meditation has transformed my view of myself and the world in a way that I don’t think would’ve ever happened if I hadn’t started meditating.

 Tool #6: Habits

-When discussing major shifts and transformations, we tend to discuss that “one big thing” that happened and often gloss over the small, consistent improvements we make on a daily basis.
-But in his book Atomic Habits, James Clear writes, “Habits are the compound interest of self-improvement . . .
+In his book Atomic Habits, James Clear writes, “Habits are the compound interest of self-improvement . . .
 They seem to make little difference on any given day and yet the impact they deliver over the months and years can be enormous.
 It is only when looking back two, five, or perhaps ten years later that the value of good habits and the cost of bad ones becomes strikingly apparent.

 How to Begin Cultivating New Habits

-When you want to build a new habit, start small.
-The easier you make it, the more likely it will stick.
-When I started meditating, I committed to just ten minutes in the mornings before work.
-With many of the other practices on this list, I actually found ways to combine them with things I was already doing in my daily life.
+When I started meditating, I committed to just 10 minutes in the mornings before work.
+With many of the other practices on this list, I found ways to combine them with things I was already doing in my daily life.
 For instance, I’d repeat positive affirmations while getting ready in the morning or driving to the grocery store.
 Same with my gratitude practice.
 It was nothing big or overly complicated—just subtle but powerful shifts in my conscious thinking.

 Tool #7: An Abundance Mentality